amd-jnovotny/hipBLASLt/docs/conceptual/hipblaslt-clients.rst

    ./hipblaslt-test --gtest_filter=<test pattern>

-For a demo "quick" test, use the following command:
+For a "quick"-level demo test, use the following command:

 .. code-block:: bash